Minimally Invasive Colon and Rectal Surgery

 At Weill Cornell Medicine, we understand that it can be challenging or scary to undergo colon or rectal surgery.
 While not every patient is a candidate for minimally invasive surgery, our compassionate team of nurses, surgeons and staff will always prioritize your comfort and well-being throughout your care.

-World-class care from leaders in minimally invasive techniques: Weill Cornell Medicine’s colorectal surgeons are nationally and internationally recognized for their pioneering efforts and extensive experience in minimally invasive surgery and state-of-the-art laparoscopic technologies.
+World-class care from leaders in minimally invasive techniques: Weill Cornell Medicine’s colon and rectal surgeons are nationally and internationally recognized for their pioneering efforts and extensive experience in minimally invasive surgery and state-of-the-art laparoscopic technologies.

 Multidisciplinary care for comprehensive treatment and recovery: When you choose Weill Cornell Medicine, you have access to a network of doctors and specialists.
 This includes experts in gastrointestinal oncology, urogynecology and gastrointestinal medicine.